souche/flowbased_wiki_cn/Concepts.md

 Ports are the points of contact between processes and connections.
 They are named, and may also be indexed if the port is an Array Port.
 The port name may be viewed as a contract between the component code and the network specification.
 A Process can send to, and receive from, any of the ports.
 It is encouraged to think of a process as a thread or coroutine by itself, in order to prevent the problems FBP tries to solve;  if the platform supports it, dealing with threads inside a component is discouraged unless the nature of the task requires it.
-"Nice to have" features are the ability to "peek" if an input port's connection has packets, or if an output port's connection is going to get full; they are not necessary or available always, but they deserve to be mentioned.
+"Nice to have" features are the ability to "peek", and see if an input port's connection has packets, or if an output port's connection is going to get full; they are not necessary or available always, but they deserve to be mentioned.
 A use case for peek is load balancing, or avoiding complicated replication and routing of packets to create a reactive component.
 An example of this might be a process that converts currency and peeks for a new ratio before every conversion.

 #### Input ports